Saha-09/guessing_game/README.md

 ## **Code Explanation**

 Random number generation: The rand::Rng trait is used to generate a random number between 1 and 100.

 Input handling: The user is prompted to enter a guess, and the input is validated to ensure it's a number.

 Feedback: The program compares the guess to the secret number and gives feedback whether the guess is too high, too low, or correct.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+It also returns the number of counts required for the player to guess the secret number.

 ## *Contributions*